 My focus ring is also starting to get tight from the helicoid grease drying up.
 This is a common problem among vintage macro lenses I have used.

-Stopped down to f/5.6, the corner aren't sharp.
+Stopped down to f/5.6, the corner will not be sharp.
 Other macro lenses I have used have been better at f/5.6, with the Vivitar 55mm f/2.8 being the standout lens.
 The sharpest aperture is f/8, but even then, other vintage lenses are sharper.

 This is not a lens I would recommend buying unless it is cheap enough to sell on eBay for a profit.
 If you want a Minolta lens, buy an earlier Rokkor version.